confluentinc/cp-docker-images/docs/tutorials/kafka-streams-examples.rst

 | ZooKeeper ensemble        | ``zookeeper.connect``   | ``zookeeper:32181``             | ``localhost:32181``            |
 +---------------------------+-------------------------+---------------------------------+--------------------------------+

-The ZooKeeper endpoint is not required by Kafka Streams applications, but you need it to e.g.
+The |zk| endpoint is not required by Kafka Streams applications, but you need it to e.g.
 :ref:`manually create new Kafka topics <docker-tutorial_kafka-streams-examples_topics-create>` or to :ref:`list available Kafka topics <docker-tutorial_kafka-streams-examples_topics-list>`.